 Patients may take a few weeks for their initial recovery, however it may take six to twelve months for the body to adjust fully to the new breast size.
 In addition, some women experience some discomfort during their initial menstrual cycle after surgery due to breast swelling.

 Reduction mammoplasty affords the recipient smaller, lighter, and firmer breasts.
 This may also reduce the size of and change the shape of the areola or nipples.
 Mammograms are often easier after breast reduction surgery; less breast tissue makes it easier for doctors to get and interpret the results of a mammogram.

-For more information of Breast Reduction or Male Breast Reduction, please call us at our Pinole Office (510) 724-8282 or our Larkspur Office (415) 461-5755 today.
-Dr Armen Serebrakian serves San Francisco, Larkspur, Pinole CA and surrounding areas.
+To learn more about Breast Reduction or Male Breast Reduction surgery, please call our Pinole office at (510) 724-8282 or our Larkspur office at (415) 461-5755 to schedule a consultation.
+Dr. Armen Serebrakian serves San Francisco, Larkspur, Pinole CA and surrounding areas.